 Gartner predicts that by 2024, 70% of workloads will be in the cloud.
 As a result, organizations must urgently nail down a solid cloud strategy to maximize all the benefits the cloud offers.

-An effective cloud strategy should be a concise living document that outlines the role cloud computing will play in your organization.
+A robust cloud strategy should be a concise living document that outlines the role cloud computing will play in your organization.
 Seems simple, right?
 The trouble is, as many business and IT leaders have discovered, a single mistake can sink your cloud strategy and have cascading consequences for your organization.

 To help you find success, we’re breaking down the top ten most common cloud computing mistakes you need to avoid while developing your cloud strategy.